Affine Invariant Submanifolds with Completely Degenerate Kontsevich-Zorich Spectrum: The Map

 \begin{proof} By Lemma \ref{RatFieldDef}, any Teichm\"uller curve with completely degenerate KZ-spectrum has rational field of definition.
 By definition, Teichm\"uller curves defined over $\mathbb{Q}$ are arithmetic and are generated by square-tiled surfaces by \cite{GutkinJudge}. \end{proof}

-Let $E_n = \mathbb{C}/(n\mathbb{Z}[i])$ be a torus.
-The lattice points of $E_n$ are called \emph{$n$-torsion points}.
+Let $E_m = \mathbb{C}/(m\mathbb{Z}[i])$ be a torus.
+The lattice points of $E_m$ are called \emph{$m$-torsion points}.
+Define $E = E_1$.
+By scaling, it makes sense to discuss the $m$-torsion points of $E$.
 Any Veech surface $(X,\omega)$ with completely degenerate KZ-spectrum is square-tiled by Lemma \ref{TeichCurveIsArith}.
-Hence, it admits an optimal covering $\pi_{opt}: X \rightarrow E_n$, which is branched over finitely many points $B \subset E_n$.
-Let $E_n^* = E_n \setminus B$.
+Hence, it admits an optimal covering $\pi_{opt}: X \rightarrow E$, which is branched over finitely many points $B \subset E$, and optimal in the sense that there is no intermediate torus covering.
+Let $E^* = E \setminus B$.
 The degree of $\pi_{opt}$ is denoted by $d_{opt}$.
-In \cite[Cor.
-5.15]{MollerShimuraTeich}, M\"oller derives an explicit formula for $d_{opt}$ depending only on the stratum in which $(X,\omega)$ lies.
-M\"oller proves that the only possible strata that can contain an arithmetic Teichm\"uller curve lie in genus three, four, and five.
-He gives a table with all possible values of $d_{opt}$.
+We state an abbreviated version of \cite[Cor.
+5.15]{MollerShimuraTeich}.

+\begin{corollary} If $(X, \omega)$ is a Veech surface generating a Teichm\"uller curve with completely degenerate KZ-spectrum, then $X$ has genus $g = 3,4,5$, $(X,\omega)$ admits a degree $d_{opt}$ ramified covering of the torus, where $d_{opt}$ can be explicitly calculated, and depends only on the stratum in which $(X, \omega)$ lies.
+Furthermore, $d_{opt} \leq 36$, and $d_{opt}$ is different for every stratum. \end{corollary}

-A cylinder $C$ in $E_n^*$ is bounded by points in $B$ and lifts to one or more cylinders in $\pi_{opt}^{-1}(C) \subset X$.
+A cylinder $C$ in $E^*$ is bounded by points in $B$ and lifts to one or more cylinders in $\pi_{opt}^{-1}(C) \subset X$.
 The following lemma is \cite[Lem.
-5.17]{MollerShimuraTeich} and it fully describes how cylinders lift to the Veech surface $(X,\omega)$, where $X$ has genus five.
+5.17]{MollerShimuraTeich} and it fully describes how cylinders bounded by punctures on the torus $E^*$ lift to the Veech surface $(X,\omega)$, where $X$ has genus five.

-\begin{lemma}[M\"oller] In each of the possible strata in genus five containing Teichm\"uller curves with completely degenerate KZ-spectrum, one of the following three possibilities holds. \begin{itemize} \item[(i)] The preimage under $\pi_{opt}$ of each cylinder in $E_n^*$ consists of only one cylinder in $X$, or \item[(ii)] $B$ consists of one element only and each cylinder in $E_n^*$ has $k$ preimages under $\pi_{opt}$ where $2 \leq k \leq 4$, or \item[(iii)] $B$ is contained in the set of $2$-torsion points of $E_n^*$.
-Moreover, each cylinder in $E_n^*$ has two preimages under $\pi_{opt}$. \end{itemize} \end{lemma}
+\begin{lemma}[M\"oller] In each of the possible strata in genus five containing Teichm\"uller curves with completely degenerate KZ-spectrum, one of the following three possibilities holds. \begin{itemize} \item[(i)] The preimage under $\pi_{opt}$ of each cylinder in $E^*$ consists of only one cylinder in $X$, or \item[(ii)] $B$ consists of one element only and each cylinder in $E^*$ has $k$ preimages under $\pi_{opt}$ where $2 \leq k \leq 4$, or \item[(iii)] $B$ is contained in the set of $2$-torsion points of $E^*$.
+Moreover, each cylinder in $E^*$ has two preimages under $\pi_{opt}$. \end{itemize} \end{lemma}